2020 vote of no confidence in the government of Pedro Sánchez: Party positions

-After Vox announced in July 2020 that it would table a motion of no confidence in September, the various parties announced their stances to the motion.
 Aside of the governing parties—the Spanish Socialist Workers' Party (PSOE) and Unidas Podemos—and barring any major position change, it was expected to meet with the opposition of Republican Left of Catalonia (ERC), the Basque Nationalist Party (PNV), EH Bildu, Together for Catalonia (JxCat), the Catalan European Democratic Party (PDeCAT), Más País, Commitment Coalition (Compromís), New Canaries (NCa), the Galician Nationalist Bloc (BNG) and Teruel Existe.
 During the first debate, the Regionalist Party of Cantabria (PRC), the Popular Unity Candidacy (CUP), the Navarrese People's Union (UPN) and Canarian Coalition (CCa) also announced their negative vote.

 Citizens (Cs) also announced its 'No' vote to the motion, which it dubbed as "the most useless thing in politics".
 The People's Party (PP) announced that it would not be supporting the motion either, but debated on whether to abstain or vote against it.
 In the second day of debate, its leader Pablo Casado announced that his party would cast a "No" vote.